-Craftsmen Training Scheme (CTS):
+Craftsmen Training Scheme (CTS)

-The Craftsman Training Scheme was introduced by government of India in 1950 to ensure a steady flow of skill workers in different trades for the domestic Industries, to raise quantitative and qualitative the Industrial Production by systematic training , to reduce unemployment among the educated youth by providing them employable training , to cultivate and nurture a technical and industrial attitude in the minds of younger generation.
-The scheme, most important in the field of vocational training , has been shaping Craftsmen to meet the existing as well as future manpower need, through the broad network of ITIs in the state.
-The day-to-day administration of ITIs under the Craftsman Training Scheme was transferred to State Government with effect from the year 1956.
+The Craftsman Training Scheme was introduced by government of India in 1950 to ensure a steady flow of skill workers in different trades for the domestic Industries, to raise quantitative Industrial Production by systematic training , to reduce unemployment among the educated youth by providing them employable training , to cultivate and nurture a technical and industrial attitude in the minds of younger generation.
+The scheme, most important in the field of vocational training , has been shaping Craftsmen to meet the existing as well as future manpower need, through the vast network of ITIs in the state.
+The day-to-day administration of ITI under the Craftsman Training Scheme was transferred to State Government with effect from the year 1956.

 NCVT Short Information